 Physical Degradation

 Your deep cycle battery's physical appearance alone will tell you immediately if it's damaged.
 Inspect it occasionally to see broken terminals, bloating, cracks, leaks, and discolouration.
 Damaged terminals can cause short circuits, which may lead to an explosion.
-This is crucial especially for camping batteries and caravan batteries as they’re mostly used outdoors and are more vulnerable to elements.
+This is crucial especially for camping batteries and caravan batteries as they’re mostly used outdoors and are more vulnerable to the elements.

 If you're using wet-cell batteries, keep in mind that their water levels should always be maintained.
 Constant exposure to air may dry out the paste surrounding the lead plates and cause sulfation.
 Sulfation is one of the most common battery issues.
 It is called the build-up of lead sulfate crystals in the pores of active material in the battery plates.
 This is also caused by depriving your battery of a full charge.
 Lastly, any discolouration, even in one battery cell, makes the entire pack unsuitable for use, indicating that you should replace your battery already.